-14.19.2 Zero Income or Minimal Income & Temporary/Sporadic Income Household
+14.19.2 Zero Income or Minimal Income

-A zero temporary/sporadic income household is one where no household member receives any income, contributions and/or benefits on his/her own behalf or on behalf of another individual in the household or the only income received by the entire household is non-recurring income.
+A zero income household is one where no household member receives any income, contributions and/or benefits on his/her own behalf or on behalf of another individual in the household or the only income received by the entire household is income.

-A minimal income household is one where the gross annual household income is \$2,400 or is less than \$2,400 per year.

-Households that report zero income or minimal income or temporary/sporadic income may be required to provide information regarding their means of basic subsistence, such as food, utilities, transportation, etc. If the family's expenses exceed the family's known income, HABC may make inquiry as to the nature of the family's accessible resources.
+A minimal income household is one where the gross annual household income is less than \$2,400 per year.
+Households that report zero income or minimal income may be required to provide information regarding their means of basic subsistence, such as food, utilities, transportation, etc. If the family's expenses exceed the family's known income, HABC may make inquiry as to the nature of the family's accessible resources.

-See the policies on verification of zero income or minimal income or temporary/sporadic income households.
+See the policies on verification of zero income or minimal income and reexam frequency for households reporting zero or minimal income.
+ZERO & MINIMAL INCOME HOUSEHOLDS REEXAMINATION FREQUENCY

-HABC will run an EIV income report on zero income and minimal income households as well as households reporting only temporary/sporadic income every 180 days and take action for unreported income.
-Regular reexaminations are conducted annually for zero income and minimal income households. and households reporting only temporary/sporadic income
+HABC will run an EIV income report on zero income and minimal income households every 180 days and take action for unreported income.